 The Hikelite 26 should be Osprey’s ideal small-mid sized hiking backpack.
 It features a great AirSpeed backpanel that offers excellent ventilation, as well as ergonomic shoulder straps for premium carrying comfort.
-It’s a great bag indeed, but in same areas it falls short and it actually worse than Osprey’s other alternatives, like the Talon 22.
+It’s a great bag indeed, but in some areas, it falls short, and it’s actually worse than Osprey’s other alternatives, like the Talon 22.

 The main issue I have with this bag is the webbing strap hip belt.
 Osprey included a proper padded hip belt with pockets on a backpack that is lighter and smaller than this one – why on Earth couldn’t they do the same for the Hikelite?

 The bag has one main compartment, so it’s not the best if you’re looking for premium organizational features.
 There’s a hydration sleeve inside the main compartment, as well as a key attachment clip, so you will be able to keep some stuff organized.
 Also, the hydration sleeve can double as a laptop sleeve, but it lacks protective padding to excel in that role.